nolanhergert/RealisticRollerCoaster/README.md

       * Need to get a source for cheap but good axles and gear that fits onto it.
 Have metal ones now that work though.
 Planning on asking supplier

 ![image](https://github.com/nolanhergert/realistic-roller-coaster/assets/377502/605ad466-fdf5-4c36-be92-3e8b96d1d16a)

-    * Should fit a LEGO person on it too!
+    * It will fit a LEGO person to scale on it too!
     * Uses an on board accelerometer to respond appropriately to the track angles
     * Uses lithium ion capacitor that should power the car for >3 minutes while charging in <15s and lasting for 50,000 charging cycles
     * Allows for non-touch automatic charging of the device when it returns to the beginning.